Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Outline and main results

-are useful tools in the analysis on compact Lie groups, where there appear operators with symbols in local coordinates belonging to H\"ormander classes of type $(\rho,\delta)$ and satisfying the condition $\rho\leqslant 1-\delta,$\footnote{ e.g. these classes appear with symbols in the class $\mathscr{S}^{-1}_{\frac{1}{2},0}(G)$ where we have symbols of pseudo-differential parametrices of sub-Laplacians, or the parametrix of the heat operator $\textnormal{D}_3-\textnormal{D}_1^2-\textnormal{D}_2^2$ on $\textnormal{SU}(2)$ (see \cite{RuzhanskyWirth2015}).} under which these classes are not invariant under coordinate changes, and the classical methods, where one uses local symbols (see H\"ormander \cite{Hormander1985III}), could not be applicable.
+are useful tools in the analysis on compact Lie groups, where there appear operators with symbols in local coordinates belonging to H\"ormander classes of type $(\rho,\delta)$ and satisfying the condition $\rho\leqslant 1-\delta,$\footnote{ e.g. these classes appear with symbols in the class $\mathscr{S}^{-1}_{\frac{1}{2},0}(G)$ where we have symbols of pseudo-differential parametrices of sub-Laplacians, or the parametrix of the heat operator $\textnormal{D}_3-\textnormal{D}_1^2-\textnormal{D}_2^2$ on $\textnormal{SU}(2)$ (see \cite{RuzhanskyWirth2015}).} under which these classes are not invariant under coordinate changes, and the classical methods, where one uses a symbol defined by local coordinate systems (see H\"ormander \cite{Hormander1985III}), could not be applicable.
 The subelliptic classes of pseudo-differential operators will be defined in Section \ref{Seccionsubelliptic}.
-They will be denoted by by indicating that the symbols there have order $m,$ satisfying the $\rho$-type (subelliptic) conditions up to order $\ell\in\mathbb{N},$ and $\delta$-type (subelliptic) conditions up to order $\ell'$.
+They will be denoted by by indicating that the symbols there have order $m,$ which satisfy the $\rho$-type (subelliptic) conditions up to order $\ell\in\mathbb{N},$ and the $\delta$-type (subelliptic) conditions up to order $\ell'$.
 So, denotes the contracted class of subelliptic smooth symbols of order $m$.
 We also define in Section \ref{Seccionsubelliptic} the class of symbols for subelliptic Fourier multipliers ${S}^{m,\ell,\mathcal{L}}_{\rho}(\widehat{G})=\mathscr{S}^{m\kappa,\ell,\mathcal{L}}_{\rho\kappa}(G),$ $0\leqslant\rho\leqslant 1.$ The corresponding classes of operators associated with these symbols classes are denoted by and

-The reason for defining the contracted classes is that they will be useful in Section \ref{ps} to establish the subelliptic $L^p$-multipliers.
+The reason for defining the contracted classes is that they will be useful in Section \ref{ps} in order to establish the $L^p$-boundedness of subelliptic Fourier multipliers.

 We will reserve as usually, the notation and for the corresponding classes of limited regularity and of smooth symbols.
 Here, $\varkappa$ will be defined as the smallest even integer larger than $\dim(G)/2.$ It is interesting to note that in stark contrast to graded Lie groups, the symbol classes here may depend on the choice of a sub-Laplacian (see Remarks \ref{dependece1} and \ref{dependece2}).